COVID-19 IMPACT ON THE LEHIGH VALLEY

 The Covid-19 emergency is affecting families, businesses and communities across the Lehigh Valley.
 Keep informed about how the region's responding and what you need to know as we help each other through this global pandemic crisis.

 LVPC Special Webinar: Senate Bill 841/Act 15 - Covid-19 Pandemic Planning Response

 Covid-19 Will Bring Future Sooner Than We Expected, Matt Assad, Managing Editor

-Covid-19 is affecting people everywhere, as the infection and death rates vary across the globe.
-This interactive map shows how the crisis is impacting families in the Lehigh Valley and statewide.
+Covid-19 is affecting people everywhere.
+This interactive map shows how the crisis is impacting families in the Lehigh Valley and statewide

 The view of health in the Lehigh Valley is one of great contrast.
 Residents live longer than most people in the state, yet their quality of health tends to be among the worst.
 Two factors contribute primarily to a person’s health: health-related behaviors and the physical environment people live in.
 Again, those reveal contrasts.
 With 1,000 miles of streams and more than 460 miles of nature trails, most people in the Lehigh Valley have close access to outdoor activity.
 And 76% say they are physically active – a rate higher than the national average of 69%.

 Yet, 17% of residents in the region smoke and 18% percent drink excessively, and in defiance of national and statewide trends, neither of those numbers have improved since 2010.

 Risky health behaviors, such as smoking cigarettes and excessive consumption of alcohol, can lead to a wide range of health issues and early death.